 10 Compassion Focused Therapy Exercises (PDF)

 There are many Compassion Focused Therapy exercises to be found online.
 These exercises are pulled from a manual from the CFT founder himself, Dr. Paul Gilbert.
-The PDF can be found here and after each exercise the page where you can find it will be noted.
+The PDF can be found here.

 To practice the soothing rhythm breathing exercise, first make sure that you are sitting comfortably with both feet flat on the floor, about shoulder’s width apart.
 Rest your hands on top of your legs and close your eyes or look down at the floor.
 Let yourself have a gentle facial expression, like a small smile.